Key Quote

 Technique 2 — EXCLAMATION MARK — EMOTIONAL RUPTURE

 The exclamation mark intensifies the threat: this is not a calm statement of intent but an emotional eruption.
 The Creature's eloquence — his most humanising quality — is overwhelmed by raw feeling.
-Shelley shows the moment where reasoned argument gives way to affect (raw emotional force): the Creature has tried persuasion and failed; only violence remains.
+Shelley shows the moment where reasoned argument gives way to affectaffect — Raw emotional force that operates before or beyond rational thought: the Creature has tried persuasion and failed; only violence remains.
 The punctuation performs the emotional breaking point.

-The first-person declarations — 'I cannot,' 'I will' — insist on the Creature's subjectivity (his existence as a thinking, choosing being).
+The first-person declarations — 'I cannot,' 'I will' — insist on the Creature's subjectivitysubjectivity — The quality of being a conscious, thinking, feeling agent.
 Even in threatening violence, the Creature asserts his personhood: he is not a mindless monster but a being who has DECIDED to cause fear.
 This distinction matters: deliberate violence is qualitatively different from instinctive aggression.
 The Creature's threat is a choice born of despair, not a revelation of innate savagery.

 Key Words